hashicorp/terraform-provider-awscc/docs/resources/redshift_event_subscription.md

 - `event_categories` (Set of String) Specifies the Amazon Redshift event categories to be published by the event notification subscription.
 - `severity` (String) Specifies the Amazon Redshift event severity to be published by the event notification subscription.
 - `sns_topic_arn` (String) The Amazon Resource Name (ARN) of the Amazon SNS topic used to transmit the event notifications.
-- `source_ids` (List of String) A list of one or more identifiers of Amazon Redshift source objects.
+- `source_ids` (List of Dynamic) A list of one or more identifiers of Amazon Redshift source objects.
 - `source_type` (String) The type of source that will be generating the events.
 - `tags` (Attributes List) An array of key-value pairs to apply to this resource. (see [below for nested schema](#nestedatt--tags))